jblindsay/whitebox-tools/readme.txt

 Version 0.1X.X (XX-XX-2019)
 - Added the MergeLineSegments tool.
+- Fixed a bug with reading LAS files with point records with extra bytes.
+Previously, the LAS decoder assumed the Point Record Length matched that of the LAS specifications (with the variable of the optional intensity and user data).
+Some LAS files in the wild (particularly those created using LASTools and of LAS version 1.2) have larger Point Record Lengths, which presumably carry extra bytes of information.
+These extra byes are ignored, but they no longer throw off the decoding.
 - Fixed a bug with writing Big-Ending GeoTIFF files.
 The 'MM' file header was not correct previously.
 - Significantly reduced the memory requirements of the StochasticDepressionAnalysis tool.
 The tool may be somewhat slower as a result, but it should be applicable to larger DEMs than was previously